 \subsection{Equilibrium Finding in Kuhn Poker}

 \paragraph{Setup and Objective.}

-We benchmark GEMS in \textbf{Kuhn Poker} \citep{kuhn2016simplified}, a classic imperfect information game where agents must learn mixed strategies involving bluffing.
-We evaluate performance using \textbf{exploitability}, which measures how close a policy is to the Nash Equilibrium (lower is better).
-GEMS is compared against a suite of strong PSRO variants over 40 training iterations for 5 seeds.
-This experiment is designed to assess GEMS's ability to find near-optimal policies in an extensive-form game with imperfect information.
-The hypothesis is that GEMS's architectural approach, which is exploring a continuous latent space with a single generator, will allow it to find low-exploitability strategies more efficiently and in fewer iterations than methods based on expanding a discrete set of policies.
+We benchmark \gems in \textbf{Kuhn Poker} \citep{kuhn2016simplified}, a classic imperfect information game where agents must learn mixed strategies involving bluffing.
+We evaluate performance using \textbf{exploitability}, which measures how close a policy is to the Nash Equilibrium (lower is better). \gems is compared against a suite of strong \psro variants over 40 training iterations for 5 seeds.
+This experiment is designed to assess \gems's ability to find near-optimal policies in an extensive-form game with imperfect information.
+The hypothesis is that \gems's architectural approach, which is exploring a continuous latent space with a single generator, will allow it to find low-exploitability strategies more efficiently and in fewer iterations than methods based on expanding a discrete set of policies.